Stratford & District Model Railway Club

 Stratford-upon-Avon Town Station news and bus services

-Buses from the Park & Ride and the 19, X19 and 229 services in the direction of the town centre depart from stop B.
+The X17 service in the direction of the town centre departs from stop B.

 Services 6 (to (to Banbury via Wellesbourne, Kineton and Tysoe), 7 (to Banbury via Ettington, Kineton and Tysoe) and X7 (to Banbury via Ettington) depart from stop D.

 The X20 service to Birmingham departs from stop C. It departs from stop H when running into the town centre.
 From 2 September 2018 this service will terminate at Shirley station and no longer serve the centre of Birmingham.
 It will also be renumbered service 20.
 On Sundays, it will run from central Birmingham through Stratford to Chipping Norton as service X50.

 Stops A and B are on Alcester Road, up the steps from the station forecourt.
 All other stops are in the station forecourt.

 Please click here to see current bus timetables for Warwickshire.
 The Shakespeare Line Promotion Group has published this information in good faith, but cannot accept any liability whatsoever for its accuracy.